hwells4/seo-agent/docs/features/content_pipeline.md

 ## Agent Roles and Outputs

-### 1. Research Engine (O3Mini)
+### 1. Research Engine (O3Mini via OpenRouter)

 **Role**: The Research Engine analyzes existing top-performing content on the given topic to understand what works well in terms of structure, themes, and approaches.
+This agent uses the O3Mini model accessed through OpenRouter for efficient and cost-effective content analysis.

+**Integration**: This agent connects to OpenRouter to access the o3-mini model, providing a balance of quality and cost-effectiveness for the research phase.

 **Input**:
 - Topic